 - Maintenance: Simply maintaining a property can become a significant time sink.
 Maintenance of commercial real estate should be outsourced to reduce how much time is spent on non-core tasks.
 However, business owners are often still surprised at how much work is involved with maintaining commercial real estate.

 - Capital: Owning property requires a sizeable capital investment in an asset that doesn’t directly yield business growth.
 Even financing property usually requires 20% down, which can easily be tens of thousands.
-Growing businesses may not have the capital needed to purchase property, or they might not want to tie up so much capital that could otherwise more directly promote further growth.
+Businesses that are growing may not have the capital needed to purchase property, or they might not want to tie up so much capital that could otherwise more directly promote further growth.

-- Depreciation: In the unlikely event that an owner-occupied property depreciates, the owning business would have to sustain the loss.
+- Depreciation: In the unlikely event that an owner-occupied property depreciates in value, the owning business would have to sustain the loss.

 Lenders tend to consider owner-occupied commercial real estate to be slightly lower risk, as businesses are more invested in the buildings that they both own and use.
 OOCRE loans tend to have higher loan-to-value, lower credit scores, and lower debt-service coverage ratio limits.
 These loans also frequently have minorly lower interest rates, assuming all other variables don’t change.